adambiel22/octo-rlbench-fine-tuning/README.md

 export QT_QPA_PLATFORM_PLUGIN_PATH=$COPPELIASIM_ROOT
 ```

-Or add this line to the end of `rlbench-venv/bin/activate` script to export those environment variables every time you activate the rlbench-venv.
+Or add these lines to the end of `rlbench-venv/bin/activate` script to export those environment variables every time you activate the rlbench-venv.

 ## Step 2.
 Convert data to RLDS format